BLCM/bl3mods/Aaron0000/Balands/README.md

 Tina's Hippity Hopper - No change other than a possible damage adjustment.

-Tran-fusion - No change other than a possible damage adjustment.
+Tran-fusion - Now always spawns with maximum parts.

-Widowmaker - No change other than a possible damage adjustment.
+Widowmaker - Now always spawns with maximum parts, more likely to spawn in elemental variants.

 Cheddar Shredder - No change other than a possible damage adjustment.